Skip to content

 Garlic and Herb Smoked Quail

 Quail are such delicate little birds and are quite unfamiliar to most cooks outside of the environment of the hunting community, who revere these birds for great sport and amazing eating.
-Much like other poultry, Quail can be a prepared in any array of fashions, from classic French preparations that are roasted to being stir-fried or used in curries.
-My method for Garlic and Herb Smoked Quail utilized the flavors of hardwood on the grill or smoker to pull this dish together, but also invokes the power of a good sauce to finish it off.
+Much like other poultry, Quail can be prepared in an array of fashions, from classic French preparations that are roasted to being stir-fried or used in curries.
+My method for Garlic and Herb Smoked Quail utilized the flavors of hardwood on the grill or smoker to pull this dish together but also invokes the power of a good sauce to finish it off.
 There is little need for dry rubs and excessive seasoning for this dish.

 Smoked quail should only take about an hour in a grill at about 225⁰F.
 Add a few chunks of hardwood, such as apple or cherry, to the coals to start that smoking process effortlessly.

-To cook the quail, simply brush a light coating of Olive Oil on the bird and season with salt and pepper.
+1. To cook the quail, simply brush a light coating of Olive Oil on the bird and season with salt and pepper.
 Place the quail in a covered grill or smoker over indirect heat, breast side up, and cook for approximately 1 hour or until the meat begins to firm and the juices run clear (shooting for an internal temperature of at least 145⁰F).

-After 30 minutes into the smoking process, brush the quail with sauce and repeat every 10 minutes until done.
+2. After 30 minutes into the smoking process, brush the quail with sauce and repeat every 10 minutes until done.
 The low heat of the grill will allow the sauce to caramelize on the meat, promoting a well-seasoned and exquisite meal.

 Leave a comment